 Before we could start doing anything we had to find and create an attention-grabbing name.
 Catchy blog names are a critical part of your marketing efforts.

-Creating catchy blog names that stand out:
+Creating catchy website names that stand out:

 Nathan knew he wanted a sports/fitness related site, so we started with the thesaurus and began working our way through related words.